corinnedaigle3/README/README.md

 <br>TeleportPlayerWaterE –

-•	Handles teleporting the player when entering a trigger (for example, falling into water)
+-	Handles teleporting the player when entering a trigger (for example, falling into water)

-•	Also notifies the level manager if the player has fallen.
+-	Also notifies the level manager if the player has fallen.

 <br>pSpawn -

-•	Sets the spawn location of the player after they teleport
+-	Sets the spawn location of the player after they teleport

 <br>Inventory –

-•	Handles storage and management of items the player owns.
+-	Handles storage and management of items the player owns.

-•	Supports stackable and non-stackable items and triggers events when the inventory changes.
+-	Supports stackable and non-stackable items and triggers events when the inventory changes.

 <br>Item –

-•	Represents an individual item that can exist in the player's inventory.
+-	Represents an individual item that can exist in the player's inventory.

-•	Each item has a type, an amount, and a way to get its visual representation (sprite).
+-	Each item has a type, an amount, and a way to get its visual representation (sprite).

 <br>Item Assets –

-•	Holds all the sprites for the inventory.
+-	Holds all the sprites for the inventory.

 <br>UI_Inventory –

-•	It takes the list of Item objects from your Inventory class and creates button slots for each one on the screen.
+-	It takes the list of Item objects from your Inventory class and creates button slots for each one on the screen.

 <br>Cam –

-•	Makes the player’s movement direction follow the camera’s facing direction.
+-	Makes the player’s movement direction follow the camera’s facing direction.

-•	Smoothly rotates the player model toward the direction of input.
+-	Smoothly rotates the player model toward the direction of input.

-•	Uses camera orientation to calculate movement relative to where the player is looking.
+- Uses camera orientation to calculate movement relative to where the player is looking.

 <br>PlayerMovement –

-•	Handles the movements and abilities of the player.
+-	Handles the movements and abilities of the player.

 <br>ImageFade –

-•	Handles the visual icon that tells the player that they can dodge.
+-	Handles the visual icon that tells the player that they can dodge.

-•	Unlocks when player is in enemy range.
+-	Unlocks when the player is in enemy range.

 <br>UI – Helped with this one by setting things active and inactive.

-•	Handles all UI logic for the game:
+-	Handles all UI logic for the game:

-o	Menu activation per scene
+-	Menu activation per scene

-o	Pause / resume control
+-	Pause/resume control

-o	Scene transitions
+-	Scene transitions

-o	Cursor visibility and navigation
+-	Cursor visibility and navigation

-o	Button navigation through EventSystem
+-	Button navigation through EventSystem

 <br>
 Music / SFX:

-•	I picked and set up all the music and SFX for the game minus the music for Elysium.
+-	Picked and set up all the music and SFX for the game minus the music for Elysium.

-•	Created one of the screams in Tarturus.
+-	Created one of the screams in Tarturus.

 <br>
 Cut Scenes / Video:

-Created, co-wrote the scripts, and animated all the cut scenes.
+- Created, co-wrote the scripts, and animated all the cut scenes.

-Created the marketing video
+- Created the marketing video

 <br><br>